frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | **Ordering** | ✅ Guaranteed (per partition) | ⚠️ Best effort |
 | **Throughput** | 🚀 Very high | 📊 Moderate |

+> 💡 **In simple words:**
+>
+> "With Kafka, I can store messages for days and read them again if I need to.
+They always arrive in order.
+It's like a recorded video I can rewatch anytime.
+>
+> With traditional Pub/Sub, once a message is delivered, it's gone forever.
+I can't replay it.
+It's like a phone call - if I miss it, it's lost."

 ---

 # 🔵 QUESTION_AND_ANSWERS_FUNDAMENTALS_GCP